AlbertSu123/website/content/posts/Data100Modeling.md

 Motivation: Want to predict value of y for and given x.
 A naive attempt for getting children heights given parent heights is to compute the average value of y for each x value, then use those as predicts.

 Simple linear regression: y = a + bx
-To determine optimal a and b, choose a loss function
+To determine optimal a and b, choose a loss function.
+If the loss function is squared loss, the objective function is mean squared error(MSE).

+To solve for the optimal parameters, we use the objective function and minimize the mean squared error by hand using calculus.

+b = r * (o_y/o_x)
+a = y_bar - b * x_bar
+This gives us parameter estimates for x and y.

 ## Loss Surfaces
 Usually 3d, with axes being a, b and loss(y = a + bx)